Skip to main content

 Feature Description

-Get the user login scope; can refer to $w.auth.loginScope
+Obtain the user login permission scope by referring to $w.auth.loginScope

 2.4.5 wedaClient.auth.signIn